 Obsidian has over 6 million users and a passionate community that treats their vaults like a second brain.
-When AI agents need access to that brain, there’s no official path — Obsidian has published no MCP server, made no announcement about MCP support, and the concept doesn’t appear anywhere on their blog.
+When AI agents need access to that brain, there’s no official path — Obsidian has published no MCP server, made no announcement about MCP support, and a feature request for an official MCP core plugin sits unanswered on the forum.
+The Obsidian team is paying attention to the ecosystem — they issued a trademark enforcement that forced the popular mcp-obsidian npm package to rename to @bitbonsai/mcpvault in March 2026 — but that’s brand protection, not product commitment.

 Here’s how the landscape breaks down.